Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-ampli.md

     ampli.eventName(...eventNameProperties)
     ```

-The `options` argument allows you to pass to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#properties-1), like `deviceID`.
+The `options` argument allows you to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#properties-1), like `deviceID`.
 The `extra` argument lets you pass data to middleware.

 For example, in the code snippet below, your tracking plan contains an event called `songPlayed`.
 The event is defined with two required properties: `songId` and `songFavorited.` The property type for `songId` is string, and `songFavorited` is a boolean.